erszcz/ejabberd-trace/README.md

 In the future it might be expanded but just as well it might be abandoned due to proving to be useless.

+The project is in rapid development - you have been warned.
+(Read: I don't care for API backwards compatibility for now).

 ## Getting started

 ### Tracing a connected user by JID